 Update firmware and software

-Regularly update the firmware and software of your WiFi equipment to ensure you have the latest features, bug fixes, and security enhancements.
+Regularly update the firmware and software of your wireless network equipment to ensure you have the latest features, bug fixes, and security enhancements.
 Keeping your devices up to date can help optimise performance and address any known issues.

 Monitor and analyse performance